-Bartter syndrome is characterised by the association of hypokalemic alkalosis, increased levels of plasma renin and aldosterone, low blood pressure and vascular resistance to angiotensin II.
+Bartter syndrome is a group of rare renal tubular disease characterized by impaired salt reabsorption in the thick ascending limb of Henle's loop and clinically by the association of hypokalemic alkalosis, hypercalciuria/nephrocalcinosis, increased levels of plasma renin and aldosterone, low blood pressure and vascular resistance to angiotensin II.

-Bartter syndrome results from a disorder of sodium, potassium and chloride reabsorption at the level of Henle's loop.
-Four of the genetic variants of Bartter syndrome are transmitted following an autosomal recessive pattern.
-They are caused by homozygous or compound heterozygous mutations in four genes encoding proteins involved in chloride reabsorption in the ascending part of Henle's loop: SLC12A1 gene (15q15-21), encoding the sodium-potassium-chloride cotransporter NKCC2 in type I Bartter syndrome; KCNJ1 gene (11q21-25) encoding the potassium channel ROMK in type II; CLCNKB gene (1p36), encoding a basolateral chloride channel, in type III; and BSND gene (1p31), encoding barttin, a subunit for the chloride channel, in type IV.
-A final variant (type V) is transmitted as an autosomal dominant trait, and is associated with heterozygous activating mutations of the CASR gene (3q13.3-q21), encoding the calcium receptor.
+Bartter syndrome results from a defect in sodium, potassium and chloride reabsorption at the level of Henle's loop.
+They are caused by homozygous or compound heterozygous mutations in four genes encoding proteins involved in tubular fluid reabsorption in the thick ascending part of Henle's loop: SLC12A1 gene (15q15-21), encoding the sodium-potassium-chloride cotransporter NKCC2 in type I Bartter syndrome; KCNJ1 gene (11q24) encoding the potassium channel ROMK in type II; CLCNKB gene (1p36), encoding a basolateral chloride channel, in type III; and BSND gene (1p32.3), encoding barttin, the -subunit for the basolateral chloride channels, CLCNKA and CLCNKB in type IV.
+A final variant (type V) is associated with heterozygous activating mutations of the CASR gene (3q21.1), encoding the calcium sensing receptor.

-The differential diagnosis includes pseudo-Bartter syndrome (diuretic abuse, surreptitious vomiting), Gitelman syndrome, cystic fibrosis and celiac sprue (see these terms).
+The differential diagnosis includes pseudo-Bartter syndrome (diuretic abuse, surreptitious vomiting), Gitelman syndrome, cystic fibrosis and celiac disease (see these terms).

 Diagnostic testing of amniocytes might be indicated for mothers of affected children, or potential heterozygous carriers (close relatives of affected individuals).

-Treatment includes oral K supplements, indometacin and possibly potassium-sparing diuretics.
-In stressful situations (additional diseases, surgical procedures, trauma) blood electrolyte levels may change rapidly, requiring prompt and vigorous intravenous treatment.
+Treatment includes oral potassium supplements, non-steroidal anti-inflammatory drugs (e.g. indomethacin) and possibly potassium-sparing diuretics.
+In stressful situations (intecurrent diseases, surgical procedures, trauma) blood electrolyte levels may change rapidly, requiring prompt and vigorous intravenous treatment.

 Life expectancy may be reduced in severe cases but renal failure is rare.
-Quality of life may be poor, growth rate reduced, and medicalization/hospitalization rate high.
+Quality of life may be poor, growth rate reduced, and hospitalization rate high.